 We would like to acknowledge the FSU/FAMU College of Engineering, Mechanical Engineering Department, as well as the Industrial Engineering Department for providing resources and allowing us to progress through our senior design project.
-In particular, we would like to say thank you to Dr. Shih (our advisor), Dr. Devine (our sponsor), and also Dr. Gupta (our senior design instructor).
-Throughout these next 2 semesters, we will utilize their help and resources in order to complete our senior design project, scheduled to be completed in May of 2017.
+In particular, we would like to say thank you to Dr. Shih (our advisor) and Dr. Devine (our sponsor).
+Also we would like to give a big thanks to Alfred Rogers, a hovercraft enthusiast in England who has been offering his expertise to the project.
+Throughout this next semester, we will utilize their help and resources in order to complete our senior design project, scheduled to be completed in April of 2017.